P-p-H-d/mlib/README.md

 It returns an iterator to the inserted node.

-`name_move_down` will move all children of the referenced node as children of the inserted children, whereas name_move_down will insert the node as the new first child of the referenced node.
+`name_move_down` will move all children of the referenced node as children of the inserted children, whereas `name_move_child` will insert the node as the new first child of the referenced node.

 ##### `it_t name_emplace_up[suffix](it_t ref, args...)`
 ##### `it_t name_emplace_left[suffix](it_t ref, args...)`